 Complete Community Multiple-use urban community that contains within its boundaries the full range of facilities and activities necessary to meet typical household needs for employment, shopping, personal services, recreation, housing, education and other goods and services.
-Complete communities typically are defined by what they are not, that is, single-use residential areas that serve a largely dormitory function to a larger centre, with few local opportunities to meet the broad range of household needs described.

 Core Municipalities The Capital Region sub-region that includes the municipalities of Victoria, Esquimalt, Oak Bay, Saanich and View Royal.